rdegges/rdegges-blog/articles/2010/auto-generate-forms-with-djangos-modelform.md

-Title: Auto Generate Forms with Django's ModelForm
+Author: Randall Degges
 Date: 2010-03-11 08:00
-Author: Randall Degges
+Slug: auto-generate-forms-with-djangos-modelform
 Tags: programming, python, django
+Title: Auto Generate Forms with Django's ModelForm

 In this short article, we’ll analyze a better way (in some cases) to create